metacoglab/McWilliamsBibbySteinbeisDavidFleming_AgeingMetacogmission2022/README.md

 This repository contains analysis code for the following paper:

-McWilliams, Bibby, Steinbeis, David and Fleming (2022)
+Age-related decreases in global metacognition are independent of local metacognition and task performance McWilliams, Bibby, Steinbeis, David and Fleming (2023) Cognition

 Data and analysis outputs required for generatying the fugures are included.